 iMPC Pro 2 is a full sampling digital audio workstation that combines MIDI and sampling together with a performance functionality familiar from the MPC product range.

-Finally the Song page gives a traditional MPC-style pad arrangement view, where all sequences can be organised to a complete song using pad controls.
+Finally, the Song page gives a traditional MPC-style pad arrangement view, where all sequences can be organized to a complete song using pad controls.

-The iPad has become an impressively powerful controller providing wealth of high quality apps, almost unlimited expandability and versatility – and it happily lives in the studio with your other gear.
+The iPad has become an impressively powerful controller providing a wealth of high-quality apps, almost unlimited expandability and versatility – and it happily lives in the studio with your other gear.

 Now that the iPad Pro has reached a level of sophistication that allows running processor-heavy apps, we bet music makers will begin to see much more advanced and deeper beat making apps being developed to the platform.

 Although the playability of a touch-screen can still be argued, there is a good reason to bring the iPad to the studio as a controller and an instrument.

 It’s really a tool that keeps on giving.